 Pros And Cons For Self-Employed Persons To Make Voluntary Contributions (VC) To All Your CPF Accounts

-As a self-employed person in Singapore, there are certain money matters that you need to be responsible for and one of them is making your own CPF contributions.
+As a self-employed person in Singapore, there are certain money matters that you need to be more responsible for – and one of them is making your own CPF contributions.

-There is also a maximum amount of Voluntary Contributions you can make in a calendar year, which is the CPF Annual Limit of $37,740 minus mandatory contributions to MA.
+There is a maximum amount of Voluntary Contributions you can make in a calendar year, which is the CPF Annual Limit of $37,740 minus any mandatory contributions to your MA.
 If both voluntary and mandatory contributions reach the CPF Annual Limit, no further Voluntary Contributions can be made.

 CPF Voluntary Contributions follow the same allocated ratios as employed CPF members.